 C.B. & Potts Restaurant & Brewery has been a Colorado Front Range tradition since 1974.
 Featuring quality food, award winning beverages and medal-winning craft-brewed ales and lagers in a casual family-friendly atmosphere with two locations in Fort Collins.
 (1415 West Elizabeth St. & 1441 Harmony Rd.)

 CooperSmith’s Pub and Brewing is the perfect place for a bite to eat with your brews.
-CooperSmith’s is one of the first micro-breweries in Fort Collins and an anchor business in historic Downtown Fort Collins.
+Opening in November of 1989, CooperSmith’s is the longest operating brewery in Fort Collins, opening just two weeks before Odell Brewing Co., and is an anchor business in historic downtown.
 Their specialty beers such as Albert Damm Bitter and Punjabi India Ale are served in the English tradition, dispensed from hand-drawn “Beer Engines” that pull in nitrogen from the atmosphere to give the beer a nice creamy head. (#5 Old Town Square)

 Equinox Brewing is inspired by the balance and intrigue of the equinox and the changing of seasons, which brings a dynamic twist to their beers.
 Traditional styles, innovation and honoring history all while respecting each distinctive ingredient is Equinox’s approach to the brewing creative process.
 A cozy outdoor patio that is always buzzing, live music and very tasty brews makes this a must stop.
 Enjoy many rotating selections and special firkin tapping every Thursday (133 Remington St.)